 Two layer Nomex gloves with a SFI 3.2A-5 rating are mandatory.
 The driver's gloves must completely cover the hands and fingers.

 Shoes are required to completely cover the feet of the drivers.
 Socks are required to also cover ankle, not leaving any exposed bare skin.
 It's important to take safety into your own hands.
 As a Quarter Midget Handler, you are ultimately responsible for the safety of your child.

 Rules and requirements are subject to change.
-If in doubt, ask your Safety Director or Novice Trainer.
+If in doubt, ask your Safety Director or Rookie Trainer.